Media and Communication

 Two students, Monique Steele and Michael Knewstubb (Media and Communication), have arrived in Aarhus, Denmark, on an Honours-level exchange, and two Danish students, Anne Dyrehauge and Kristian Aasted Halse, arrive here shortly.
 The exchange is part of the EU and Education New Zealand-funded Inclusive Journalism Initiative.

 After a (very) long wait, Linda Jean Kenix just learned that her article titled, "You are either with us or with us: Constructing Samoan national identity through inclusion at the Samoa Observer," was accepted for publication in Journalism.

 Congratulations to PhD student Shao Wei who has won $3000 from InternetNZ’s internet research funding round for her work on the management of convergence in New Zealand and Chinese newsrooms.

 QS World University Rankings just named the Media and Communication department, the best in New Zealand for our subject area.
 This is a wonderful honour and another great reason to study Media and Communication at the University of Canterbury.

-Media and Communication Research Chats are held on alternating Wednesdays in Room 611A, Locke Building from 11:00am - 12:00pm.
-Everyone is welcome.
+Media and Communication Research Seminars are held on alternating Wednesdays in Room 611A, Locke Building from 11:00am - 12:00pm.
+Absolutely everyone is welcome.